-56. Application for monitoring order
+56. Application for monitoring order.

-- (1) An authorised officer may apply ex parte and in writing to the court for a monitoring order directing a financial institution to give information to give information to an authorised officer. - (2) The application under subsection (1) shall be supported by an affidavit.
+- (1) An authorised officer may apply ex parte and in writing to the court for a monitoring order directing a financial institution to give information to an authorised officer. - (2) The application under subsection (1) shall be supported by an affidavit.

-57. Issuance of monitoring order
+57. Issuance of monitoring order.